CharlieLiu17/charlieliu17.github.io/_portfolio/DeadliestCatch.md

 ## Why did we make Techniq?

  Techniq was a product of a HackGT8, by Team STAC.
 STAC was composed of Charlie Liu, Amal Chaudry, Tina Nguyen, and Sheza Chaudhry.
 I came up with the idea, as I was an elite figure skater in high school and had experience using Google MediaPipe and OpenCV.
-I had a personal need for the app, and even after HackGT8, have continued to work on it independently.
+I had a personal need for the app, and even after HackGT8, have continued to work on it.

-## Future

 I'm currently actively building out the app, hoping to bring it to mobile in the near future.
-The current code, while exciting, is still only a proof of concept (POC).
-I'm very excited with how the POC has turned out, and I have tested with other athletes locally and gotten constructive feedback.

-Current work is underway to transition the app to React Native, leveraging MediaPipe's JavaScript library as the basis.
-I'm looking to build out both a backend database and frontend app that has account and video storage capabilities.
-I'm also closely working with a designer to plan out the the app's overall design.

-I'm excited, so be sure to check back in a few months on my progress!